DanielG9d9/btc_piDisplay/readme.md

 Follow these steps to install and set up the project:

 1. Clone the repository:
-    - Be sure to 'cd' into the folder you want this to live in
+    - Be sure to 'cd' into the folder you want this to live in.
+    - I have used /home/$USER/Documents as my repository directory.
     ```bash
     cd /home/$USER/Documents # Replace $USER with your user profile name.